PedroPini/rebelo-frontend/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+Observation: Start the backend first http://localhost:3000, then next will automatically start at http://localhost:3001

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.